nsidc/qgreenland/README.md

 following process:

 * Download (or build) and open the most recent version of the project in QGIS.
-* In the "Layers" menu, double click on the layer you wish to edit.
+* In the 'Layers' menu, double click on the layer you wish to edit.
-* Open the "symbology" tab.
+* Open the 'symbology' tab.
 * Make your desired style changes.
-* In the lower-left corner, click the "Style" dropdown.
+* In the lower-left corner, click the 'Style' dropdown.

 ![Style dropdown](docs/images/style_dropdown.png)

-* In this menu, select "Save Style..."
+* In this menu, select 'Save Style...'

 ![Save style](docs/images/save_style.png)